HUB

 The war found me at home with my parents.
 At the time, I was entirely focused on my studies and preparing for one of the most challenging international competitions for law students, scheduled for the 26th of February.
 I was completely unprepared for the outbreak of the war, which came as a total surprise.

 The first country I relocated to was Andorra.
 A month later, I was fortunate to secure an internship at a Swedish law firm, prompting my move to Stockholm.
-Uncertain about the possibility of continuing my Master’s degree in Ukraine, I applied to universities that extended their application deadlines for Ukrainian students.
+Uncertain about the possibility of continuing my studies in Ukraine, I applied to universities that extended their application deadlines for Ukrainian students.
 Ultimately, I was admitted to the Central European University, which led me to Vienna.

 LIFE IN AUSTRIA